 IIROC’s Continuing Education program imposes a minimum number of Continuing Education hours for each cycle.
 A cycle runs for two years.

-You can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by your member firm.
-Continuing Education can include virtual and in-person courses, seminars, programs and presentations.
+Individuals can take Professional Development and Compliance courses from a variety of sources, including courses directly offered by their dealer and courses accredited by IIROC.

-IIROC also offers free online Continuing Education courses, like video webcasts, seminars and other public events hosted by IIROC staff and industry professionals.
+IIROC also offers online Continuing Education courses, like video webcasts, seminars and other public events hosted by IIROC staff and industry professionals.

 Prior to signing up for a course, individuals should check with their dealer to ensure a course meets the requirements of their dealer and IIROC Rules.
 Individuals must notify their dealer once they have completed a course for continuing education.

 Use the following links for a list of:

 Course providers, including dealers, can apply to have IIROC accredit continuing education (CE) courses.
 To apply: